paul-reiners/smartcab/doc/report.md

 ## Implement Q-Learning

 Using
-[Artificial Intelligence - foundations of computational agents -- 11.3.3 Q-learning](http://artint.info/html/ArtInt_265.html) by David Poole and Alan Mackworth as a reference, I implemented Q-learning.
+the Udacity Reinforcement Learning lectures as a reference, I implemented Q-learning.
 At this point, I also added one more item to the agent's state:

 * next_waypoint